chimpera/beellama.cpp/README.md

 - **DFlash speculative decoding**: `--spec-type dflash` drives a DFlash draft GGUF alongside the target model.
 The target captures hidden states into a per-layer 4096-slot ring buffer, the drafter cross-attends to the most recent `--spec-dflash-cross-ctx` hidden-state tokens and proposes drafts for target verification.
 - **TurboQuant / TCQ KV-cache compression**: Five cache types (`turbo2`, `turbo3`, `turbo4`, `turbo2_tcq`, `turbo3_tcq`) spanning from 4x to 7.5x compression, with higher-bit options being practically lossless in many cases.
 Set independently with `--cache-type-k` and `--cache-type-v`.
 - **Adaptive draft-max control**: The server adjusts the active draft horizon at runtime instead of using a fixed `--spec-draft-n-max`.
 The default `profit` controller compares speculative throughput against a no-spec baseline; the `fringe` alternative maps acceptance-rate bands to draft depth.
-Use `--no-spec-dm-adaptive` for a static horizon.
 - **Full multimodal support**: When `--mmproj` is active, the server keeps flat DFlash available for text generation.
 The model can be fully offloaded to CPU with no problems to reduce VRAM pressure.
 - **Reasoning-loop protection**: The server detects repeated hidden reasoning output and intervenes.
 Default mode is `force-close` with `--reasoning-loop-window` and `--reasoning-loop-max-period` tuning available.
 - **Sampled DFlash verification**: `--spec-draft-temp` enables rejection-sampling drafter behavior.
 Activates when both draft and target temperature exceed zero.
 Draft log probabilities must be available for rejection sampling to produce correct output.